lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 - data conversion, from source or to display
 - data transformation, such as grouping, summarizing or other more complex tasks

-As you may have heard before, this is kind of viewController is now known as a *Massive ViewController*.
+As you may have heard before, this is kind of viewController is known as a *Massive ViewController*.

 ## Introducing the Transformer Class